 Publication 121, Drop shipments

-This publication is intended for California retailers and will explain the application of tax to drop shipment transactions, including who owes the tax and why.
+This publication is intended for California retailers and explains the application of tax to drop shipment transactions, including who is liable for the tax and why.

 What is a drop shipment?